Tax Credits: Dealing with overpayment debt

 Previously, HMRC’s preferred approach was to take claimants to the County Court and obtain a County Court Judgement (CCJ).
 However, in the last year HMRC have changed their approach and their preferred method of enforcement is distraint which involves the seizing of goods where HMRC believe the person has the means to repay but refuses.

-Although distraint and private DCA are now the preferred method of enforcement, HMRC still reserve the right to take claimants to County Court.
+Although distraint and referral to debt collection agencies are now the preferred method of enforcement, HMRC still reserve the right to take claimants to County Court.

 In the past, some claimants who were taken to county court were not given the opportunity to challenge the recovery of the overpayment or even explain if they didn’t understand why they had been overpaid.
 Even at this stage it is possible that HMRC have given an incorrect explanation or have made a mistake in dealing with the overpayment.
 Some judges treated tax credit cases in the same way as ordinary tax debt, which meant that if HMRC produced a certificate of debt that was enough to gain judgement against the claimant.